kgdunn/pid-book/univariate-review/univariate-review.rst

 .. answer::

-	In the example on salt content we saw how easily the mean is influenced by unusual data points.
+	We described how easily the :ref:`mean is influenced by unusual data points <univariate-median>`.
 Take any group of people anywhere in the world, and there will always be a few who earn lots of money (not everyone can be the CEO, especially of a bank!).
 Also, since no one earns negative income, the distribution piles up at the left, with fewer people on the right.
 This implies that the mean will lie above the median, since 50% of the histogram area must lie below the median, by definition.
 A previous student pointed out that low income earners are less likely to file tax returns, so they are underrepresented in the data.

-	Even though the median is a more fair way of reporting income, and robust to unusual earners (many low, very few super-rich), I would prefer if Statistics Canada released a histogram - that would tell a lot more - even just the the MAD, or IQR would be informative.
+	Even though the median is a more fair way of reporting income, and robust to unusual earners (many low income earners, very few super-rich), I would prefer if Statistics Canada released a histogram - that would tell a lot more - even just the the MAD, or IQR would be informative.
 It was surprising that Hamilton showed higher median earnings per family than Toronto.
 I infer from this that there are more low income earners in Toronto and Canada than in Hamilton, but without the histograms it is hard to be sure.
 Also, I wasn't able to find exactly what StatsCan means by a family - did they include single people as a "family"?
 Maybe there are more, wealthy singles in Toronto, but they are aren't included in the numbers.
-The median income per person would be a useful statistic to help judge that.
+The median income *per person* would be a useful statistic to help judge that.

 .. question::